Last updated 20 June 2017

-I had always wanted to build an outdoor cat enclosure, or catio, since I had started keeping my cats safely indoors.
-The idea of creating the perfect safe haven for my cats to explore and experience a piece of their natural habitat seemed like the natural thing to do.
+Building a catio or outdoor enclosure is one of the best gifts you can give your cat to keep him safe from harm.
+The idea of creating the perfect safe haven for our indoor cats to explore and experience a piece of their natural habitat seemed like the natural thing to do.
 So what is the best way of merging the two worlds of a cat, indoors and outdoors?
-By building an outdoor catio space in a safe environment, where cats can feel free to roam, protected from outside hazards.
+By building an outdoor catio space in which they can thrive and be happy, where our cats can feel free to roam, protected from outside hazards.

 As a child, we always had outdoor cats and this was the norm at the time.
 Today people are more aware of the dangers lurking outside and of the statistics of cats lost to road traffic accidents, not to mention exposure to diseases, poisons, cars, and cruel people.
 It’s no surprise that indoor cats enjoy a longer lifespan than their outdoor counterparts.
 But keeping cats indoors comes with its own set of challenges.
 Behavioral problems may arise from boredom due to a lack of exposure to a changing environment.
 There are many ways to provide a stimulating environment for your cat but building an outdoor enclosure will make your cats feel like they ate the canary.
 I really do feel that allowing your cats exposure to a natural but safe environment outdoors will make for a happier cat.